 What happens if the person who hits you doesn’t have insurance or not enough to cover your bills?
 This is where uninsured/underinsured motorist (UM/UIM) coverage comes in.
 This is a part of your own auto insurance policy designed to protect you in these exact situations.
 Uninsured motorist coverage can help pay for your medical expenses and other damages when the at-fault driver can’t.
 It’s an essential protection, but filing a UM claim with your own insurer can sometimes be just as challenging as dealing with the other driver’s.
 We can help you understand your policy and file the right automobile accident claims.

-Know the Deadline for Filing a Claim
+The Clock Is Ticking: Deadlines for Filing a Claim

 In Missouri, you have a limited window of time to take legal action after a car accident.
 This deadline is known as the statute of limitations, and for most personal injury claims, it is five years from the date of the accident.
 While that might sound like a long time, it can pass quickly when you’re focused on recovery.
 It’s crucial to act promptly because evidence can be lost, witnesses’ memories can fade, and investigations take time.
 If you miss this deadline, you could lose your right to seek any compensation for your injuries, so don’t wait to contact a lawyer to discuss your case.